 THE FEDERAL WORK-STUDY PROGRAM provides jobs to students who demonstrate substantial need, and are willing to earn part of their educational expenses.
 Total earning limits are established prior to beginning employment and cannot be exceeded.
 The salary is the current minimum wage for on-campus positions.
 All students approved for the work program are expected to perform satisfactorily while assigned to a job.
 In the event that a student's employment is terminated due to unsatisfactory performance, additional financial assistance will not be granted to compensate for the loss of earnings.
 Checks will be issued on a monthly basis.
 Students work in various offices, academic departments, facilities on campus and in off-campus organizations through the National Community Service Program.
-Students participating in this off-campus work program may be paid more than minimum wage.
 Applications are available in the Office of Financial Assistance.
 In addition, students must file the Free Application for Federal Student Aid.